 Bark Chip/Wood Chippings Compost

-As the name suggests, bark chip or wood chippings compost is simply compost made from bark or wood, sometimes combined with other organic material.
-Wood compost is high in carbon, and lower in nitrogen than standard multi-purpose compost.
-It is also more alkaline, making it unsuitable for Ericaceous plants.
+As the name suggests, bark chip or wood chippings compost is made from bark or wood, often combined with other organic materials.
+It is high in carbon and lower in nitrogen compared to standard multi-purpose compost, giving it a more alkaline nature, which makes it unsuitable for acid-loving plants like rhododendrons and blueberries.

-Wood compost may also benefit beneficial fungi in the garden more than composts made from green manure.
-Indeed, since I’ve started using wood shavings as a brown material in my compost heap, I’ve noticed some fantastic mushrooms growing in my polytunnel – including some edible ones which have made it onto our plates!
+Wood compost can also promote beneficial fungi in the garden, more so than composts made from green manure.
+I’ve also found that adding wood shavings to my compost heap as a brown material has encouraged fantastic mushrooms to grow in my polytunnel—including some delicious edible varieties!

 Can you make your own bark chip compost?